smartystreets/goconvey/README.md

 Would be awesome:

+	- Auto-reloading local http endpoint:
 		- Output Story presentation to HTML file (https://github.com/russross/blackfriday)
 		- Create http endpoint that serves the html output
 		- make http endpoint poll for updates reload report (collapse all but failed and erred stuff)
 		- clicking on filename/line-number in web report shows that file as a web page w/ problem line highlighted